- Major central banks that tightened liquidity conditions in 2018 are now signaling a pause.

 - Potential for high-quality countries with rate hikes priced in to perform well.

-- Emerging market local bonds potentially stand to benefit from looser global financial conditions.
+- Emerging market local bonds could benefit from looser global financial conditions.

 Major central banks have put the brakes on their quantitative tightening efforts.
 This marks a sharp turnaround from last year, when interest rate hikes were plentiful and central banks made significant steps to shrink bloated balance sheets.
 During our latest policy meetings, the investment team discussed whether the shift to a more cautious stance offers fresh hope for investors concerned about slowing growth, especially if it leads to a new supply of liquidity.